pme123/camundala/00-documentation/src/docs/bpmnDsl.md

 - init the _Process Variables_ that are needed in the process (e.g. counters, variables used in expressions that must be defined (Camunda 7 restriction)).
 - init the _Process Variables_ with default values, that are not provided by the client.
   So you can be sure that they are always set - from Option to required in the process.
+- extract some information from the input variables to simplify the process.

 ### InConfig
 These are technical _Process Variables_, like: